-Amos Goldberg is a senior lecturer at the department of Jewish history and contemporary Jewry and at the school of literatures at the Hebrew University of Jerusalem.
+Amos Goldberg is an associate professor at the department of Jewish history and contemporary Jewry and at the school of literatures at the Hebrew University of Jerusalem.
 Until October 2013 he was a co-editor of the bilingual journal Dapim: Studies on the Holocaust published by Taylor & Francis.

 Goldberg’s summa cum laude doctoral dissertation, "Jews' Autobiographical Writings during the Holocaust," was written at the Hebrew University of Jerusalem, under the supervision of Prof. Sidra Ezrahi and Prof. Shlomith Rimmon Kenan.
-His book Trauma in First Person: Diary Writing during the Holocaust, based on the dissertation, was published in Hebrew in 2012 by Ben Gurion University Press and Kinneret-Zmora-Bitan-Dvir.
+His book Trauma in First Person: Diary Writing during the Holocaust, based on the dissertation, was published in Hebrew in 2012 by Ben Gurion University Press and Kinneret-Zmora-Bitan-Dvir, and a revised and updated version was published by Indiana University Press in 2017.
 The book's manuscript was awarded the Egit prize for Holocaust literature and research.
 His current research, supported by the Israel Science Foundation (ISF), deals with cultural history of the Jews in the Warsaw ghetto.
 Currently he also deals with issues of memory and testimony in the Israeli and global contexts, and explores the relations between the Holocaust and post-colonial research from the victims' perspective.

 Goldberg was awarded several prizes and scholarships, among them the Kreitman post-doctoral fellowship at Ben Gurion University for the years 2005/6-2006/7, and the three years Mandel position at the Scholion interdisciplinary research center in Jewish Studies of the Hebrew University of Jerusalem.
 He also received the Urbach prize of the World Union of Jewish Studies, and twice – a prize of the Memorial Foundation of Jewish Studies.